-- (b) The "Committee" means the Compensation Committee of the Company's Supervisory Board. - (c) The "Performance Period" is one fiscal year of the Company ending on the Vesting Date. - (d) The "Vesting Date" is June 30, 2013. - (e) Capitalized terms used but not defined herein have the meaning ascribed to them in the Plan.
+- (a) Except where the context otherwise requires, the term "the Company" includes any Related Company, as defined in the Plan. - (b) The "Committee" means the Compensation Committee of the Company's Supervisory Board. - (c) The "Performance Period" is one fiscal year of the Company ending on the Vesting Date. - (d) The "Vesting Date" is June 30, 2013. - (e) Capitalized terms used but not defined herein have the meaning ascribed to them in the the Plan.